-Coedkernew Community Council comprises of 7 Community Councillors who are unpaid volunteers with no political affiliation, if you would like to be involved we currently have a vacancy, we meet 10 times per year at the Parc Golf Club at 7.00pm, please contact the clerk if you want more information.
+Coedkernew Community Council comprises of 7 Community Councillors who are unpaid volunteers with no political affiliation, we meet 10 times per year at the Parc Golf Club at 7.00pm, please contact the clerk if you want more information.

 Coedkernew (Welsh: Coedcernyw) is a community in the south west of the city of Newport, South Wales, in the Marshfield ward.

 The parish is bounded by Percoed Reen to the south, Nant-y-Selsig to the southwest, and Pound Hill to the west.
 The northern boundary is formed from Gwern-y-cleppa to junction 28 of the M4, then the A48 Cardiff Road.
 The eastern boundary is formed from the Ebbw River Bridge roundabout to the west of the International Rectifier plant, Duffryn Drive, along the southern edge of Tredegar House Country Park, Pencarn Lane and Percoed Lane.